 *An advisory body that discusses important matters related to management of the entire Astellas Group, and makes decisions.

-EHS Assessment System
+Product Assessment System

 The total environmental load resulting from the production, sale, distribution and disposal of products is determined almost entirely at the research and development stages.
 With regard to the production and sales of pharmaceutical products, it is necessary to obtain government approval for each product.
 Since government approval also covers production methods and packaging specifications, when there are changes in either approved production methods or packaging, new approval must be obtained even if the changes are related to work safety or reducing the environmental impact.
 Therefore, these changes are very time consuming and costly.
-Astellas has introduced an EHS assessment system as a tool that requires efforts to minimize the environmental load at every stage, particularly research and development, production, distribution, and disposal.
+Astellas has introduced a product assessment system as a tool that requires efforts to minimize the environmental load at every stage, particularly research and development, production, distribution, and disposal.

-An assessment team conducts EHS assessments in stages for the development of products.
+When conducting product assessments, an assessment team conducts EHS assessments in stages for the development of products.
 The results determine whether development of the product can move on to the next stage.

 Specifically, the assessment must identify raw materials or processes that might have a negative impact on the environment and/or employee health and safety.
 The progress on remedial measures must be assessed, and action plans evaluated.
 Countermeasures being considered are evaluated in the subsequent stages of the assessment.